aperkov/DecimalMacro/README.md

 #decimal(0.18446744073709551616)
 ```

-Contains more significant digits than fit into `UInt64`, so it expands to:
+Contains significant digits that don't fit into `UInt64`, so it expands to:

 ```swift
 Decimal(_exponent: -20, _length: 5, _isNegative: 0, _isCompact: 1, _reserved: 0, _mantissa: (0, 0, 0, 0, 1, 0, 0, 0))
 ```

-This way:
+Using `#decimal`:

 1. Your code is easy to read and write.
 2. You retain compile time type checking.